 Lynda Klich specializes in twentieth-century art and her research addresses topics such as vanguardism, transnational networks between Latin America and Europe, the relationships between culture and politics, nationalism and identity, and modernism and popular culture.
-Her forthcoming book The Noisemakers: Estridentismo, Vanguardism, and Social Action in Postrevolutionary Mexico (University of California Press, Spring 2018) positions the 1920s vanguard movement Estridentismo as an ambitious program for national cultural and social modernity, arguing that the movement’s cosmopolitan position and radical artistic production proposed models for socially-engaged intellectuals in the postrevolutionary Mexican state.
-Her book received the 2016 University of Maryland/Phillips Collection Book Prize and a Millard Meiss Publication Fund grant from the College Art Association (Spring 2017).
+Her book The Noisemakers: Estridentismo, Vanguardism, and Social Action in Postrevolutionary Mexico (University of California Press, 2018) positions the 1920s vanguard movement Estridentismo as an ambitious program for national cultural and social modernity, arguing that the movement’s cosmopolitan position and radical artistic production proposed models for socially-engaged intellectuals in the postrevolutionary Mexican state.
+The Noisemakers received the 2016 University of Maryland/Phillips Collection Book Prize and a Millard Meiss Publication Fund grant from the College Art Association.

-With Tara Zanardi, Klich co-edited the forthcoming anthology Visual Typologies from the Early Modern to the Contemporary: Local Practices and Global Contexts (Routledge 2018), on the production and circulation of typographical depictions in diverse media, including costume albums, maps, photographs, postcards, and fashion.
-The book emerged from an international symposium held at Hunter College in October 2013 (http://www.hunter.cuny.edu/conferences/fashioning-identities).
-The anthology includes Klich’s essay on the visual culture of postcards, another specialization and the subject of various collaborative projects, including the exhibition and catalogue The Postcard Age: Selections from the Leonard A. Lauder Collection (MFA Boston, 2012) and The Propaganda Front: Postcards from the Era of World Wars (MFA Boston, 2017).
+With Tara Zanardi, Klich co-edited Visual Typologies from the Early Modern to the Contemporary: Local Practices and Global Contexts (Routledge 2019), on the production and circulation of typographical depictions in diverse media, including costume albums, maps, photographs, postcards, and fashion.
+The book emerged from an international symposium held at Hunter College in October 2013.
+The edited volume includes Klich’s essay on the visual culture of postcards, another specialization and the subject of various collaborative projects, including The Propaganda Front: Postcards from the Era of World Wars (MFA Boston, 2017) and the exhibition and catalogue The Postcard Age: Selections from the Leonard A. Lauder Collection (MFA Boston, 2012).
+Klich is currently preparing an exhibition and catalogue on vernacular photography on postcards from the United States.

 Klich teaches classes on art in Latin America from the colonial period to the present day.
 Her art history seminars include Mapping Mexico City; Estridentismo and the International Vanguard; Latin American Vanguards; Mexican Modernisms; and Abstraction in the Americas.
 In fall semesters, she teaches Arts in New York City for the Macaulay Honors College at Hunter.